scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

      - Clicking on the name of the repository will always link to the repository.

 > [!IMPORTANT]
-> If you do not see your logo after you run the build script, give it a few minutes for GitHub to finish running its indexing and try again.
+> If you do not see your new or updated logo after you run the build script, give it a few minutes for GitHub to finish running its indexing and try again.
-> You can also try a hard refresh to reset your browsers cache on the web page.
+> You can also try a hard refresh to reset your browsers cache on the web page in order to see it.

+> [!TIP]
+> Troubleshooting: Check that the path is correct in the `project_tier_table.md` file, make sure the file is indeed in your repository `docs/images` folder and its correctly named `PRG.png` and that the build script is using this file name.
+Also, check the URL path to the file directly on GitHub to view it in a browser.

 ### Finish Setup